This FAQ is not intended to answer general questions about

-All of the images presented on NSSDC's Photo Gallery are in the public domain.
+Unless otherwise noted, the images presented on NSSDCA's Photo Gallery are in the public domain.
 As such, they may be used for any purpose.
-NSSDC does ask, however, that you acknowledge NASA and the NSSDC as the supplier of the data.
+NSSDCA does ask, however, that you acknowledge NASA and the NSSDCA as the supplier of the data.
 In addition, where the source of the image (by project or as a specific person) is credited in the text, you should also acknowledge that, too.

 In addition, NASA further requires that NASA images cannot be used to imply endorsement by NASA.

 The NSSDCA no longer supports requests for hardcopy prints of the images represented here or elsewhere on its web site.
 It is possible in some circumstances to request a higher resolution digital version that is available in the NSSDCA Photo Gallery.
 To obtain a hardcopy print, transparency, or slide of the images, however, you will have to contact a commercial firm in your area as to cost and acceptable format.
 To see if a higher resolution version of the image you wish is available from NSSDCA, please contact our Coordinated Request and User Support Office (CRUSO).
 You should have the photo number of the image(s) you want and the name of the mission for each photo.

 The NSSDCA cannot support providing images from web sites other than its own.

 The choice of JPEG format over GIF for the larger images was made for two different reasons.
 The first is a matter of size.
 In most cases, the JPEG images are smaller.
 In order to reduce the load on both our server machine as well as on the network and user's machine, it was felt that using JPEG compression was a reasonable alternative.
 It preserves most of the original image, but minimizes the file sizes.